 Image Credits: CIA Factbook

 The country has abundant reserves of natural resources, including coal, iron ore, natural gas, manganese, salt, oil, graphite, sulfur, kaolin, titanium, nickel, magnesium, timber, and mercury.
 The estimated GDP of Ukraine in 2018 was estimated to reach $131 billion, which is $19 billion more than it was in 2017.

 Ukraine has flourishing porcelain, metallurgical, and chemical industries that produce ceramics and building materials.
 It also has abundant resources of semiprecious and precious stones.

 Ukraine is currently home to more than 20,000 deposits of over 200 different types of minerals.
-Of these minerals include graphite, granite, coal, manganese, uranium, oil, natural gas, sulfur, rock and potassium salts, and nickel reserves.
+These minerals include graphite, granite, coal, manganese, uranium, oil, natural gas, sulfur, rock and potassium salts, and nickel reserves.
 Iron and other ores are also found in several regions of Ukraine.
 Donbas, with an area of over 50,000 km2, is recognized as the coal base of Ukraine.
 Over 5% of the world’s iron ore reserves are found in Ukraine.

 Ukraine is home to about 5% of the world’s mineral reserves.
 Globally, the country ranks fourth in the production of rutile, and fifth in the production of titanium sponge.
 It is also one of the world’s top four producers of gallium.

 Ukraine has rich deposits of brimstone and mineral wax, extractions of potassium and rock salts have been carried out for centuries.
 Additionally, the Nikopol basin in Ukraine has the world’s largest manganese-ore fields.
 Natural gas and oil are concentrated at the Black Sea Coast-Crimea oil and gas-bearing regions and Dnipro-Donets.